-Women of all ages, backgrounds, and interests work together to make their communities, state, and nation a better place to live, and extend the hand of friendship to those near and far.
-Any woman who wants the opportunity for the fellowship and fulfillment that comes through volunteerism is welcome.
-Through Federation you can develop talents, abilities, and skills, which united with common goals enables clubs to make an impact in their communities.
-To learn more about GFWC and GFWC of North Carolina refer to 120 Federation Facts
+Women of all ages, backgrounds, and interests work together to better the lives of others, make cities and towns a better place to live, and extend the hand of friendship to those near and far.
+Any woman who wants the opportunity for the fellowship and personal enrichment that comes through volunteerism is welcome.
+Working together, through Federation, we constitute a powerful service organization with diverse talents united in dedication to community service.
+Learn more about GFWC and GFWC of North Carolina: 120 Federation Facts

 ...
 I am a member because this organization continues to impact my life and the lives of those in my community.
 The friendships that I have made are invaluable to me...